bendelonlee/known_extents_list_view_builder/README.md

 Watch [this video](https://vimeo.com/582598514) taken in release mode.

 ## About
 This package is intended to address [a performance issue in Flutter](https://github.com/flutter/flutter/issues/52207).
-Whereas the internal flutter list only allows you to pass in a fixed `itemExtent` to optimize for uniform lists, this allows you to pass in a list of `itemExtents`.
+Whereas the internal flutter list only allows you to pass in a fixed `itemExtent` to optimize for uniform lists, this allows you to pass in a list of `itemExtents` for when your list items have variable (though knowable) extents.
 Includes a basic list and a reorderable list.

 ## Examples
 Find examples of the basic list and of the reorderable lists side by side as shown in the video in `examples/lib`.